 Strep throat occurs because of an infection from Group A streptococcus (GAS) bacteria.
 The said infection invades the pharyngeal tissue, leading to a localized inflammatory reaction in the throat and tonsils.1

-Group A streptococcus bacteria responsible for strep throat is usually found in the throat or on the skin.
+Group A streptococcus bacteria responsible for strep throat are usually found in the throat or on the skin.
 This should not be confused with another type of strep bacteria, aptly named Group B, that resides in the digestive system and the vagina.2

 Harmful Effects of These Types of Bacteria

 Take note that both types of streptococcus bacteria are dangerous.
-Group A bacteria usually leads to different diseases such as impetigo, cellulitis, sinusitis, scarlet fever, sepsis, meningitis, pneumonia, necrotizing fasciitis, and streptococcal toxic shock syndrome.3,4
+Group A usually leads to different diseases such as impetigo, cellulitis, sinusitis, scarlet fever, sepsis, meningitis, pneumonia, necrotizing fasciitis, and streptococcal toxic shock syndrome.3,4

-Meanwhile, Group B bacteria is associated with negative effects on pregnant women and newborn babies.
+Meanwhile, Group B is associated with negative effects on pregnant women and newborn babies.
 This is because the bacteria can be passed by the mother to her child via the amniotic fluid or in the birth canal where the baby passes during labor.

 Group B bacteria can also result in miscarriage or stillbirth, although cases like these are rare.5